 P.S.
 I know that's shipping tape pictured on the shelf instead of painters tape.
 It was 10:00 p.m. and I couldn't find my painters tape ;).
 It worked just fine to keep the plastic floor covering in place to protect the carpet.

 I was able to easily paint the shelves, walls, and shelf supports white with a paint brush and roller brush.
-The cream colored walls and yellow wall needed two coats of paint, while the dark wood needed three coats of paint.
+The color of the wall behind the water pipe was a light cream color with a yellow tinge to it whereas the wall color behind the hand-built shelves was yellow, and needed two coats of paint, while the dark wood shelves needed three coats of paint.

 *I originally thought I would be fine just applying the white contact paper without having to paint the actual shelves white - but the brown wood could be seen through the thin contact paper.
 So if you are tackling this same type of project, I highly recommend painting the wood white before applying the paper because it is very thin.*

 This step was so much fun!
 I went grocery shopping the day after I painted, and started transferring all of my dry food into my new hand-washed POP Containers from OXO.